If you’ve researched ticketing in Japan, you might have come across the word “playguide” (プレイガイド).

-Pia was established in 1984 and is thus one of the oldest (if not the oldest) playguides around.
-While most other playguides sell online or through convenience stores, Ticket Pia still has actual shops and also issues a free physical event magazine.
+Pia was established in 1984 and is thus one of the oldest (if not the oldest) Japanese playguides around.
+While most other ticket companies sell exclusively online or through convenience stores, Ticket Pia still also has physical storefronts.
+They also issue a free physical event magazine which is quite useful for finding upcoming events.
 Their tickets can be bought at Seven Elevens, as well as Family Mart.

 Lawson Ticket (ローソンチケット)

 Also known as L-Tike, Law-chike (ローチケ) or similar, this ticket agency is memorable because of its obvious affiliation with the omnipresent Lawson convenience store chains in Japan.
-The famous Loppi machines in Lawson and Ministop “conbinis” belong to this one.
+The famous Loppi machines in Lawson and Ministop convenience stores belong to this one.

 Often written as e+, this company is a relatively new player (established in 1999).
 Sony Music Japan is one of the two main shareholders.
 Eplus tickets can be bought at the Family Mart machines called “Famiport”.

 More about buying tickets from any of those playguides in our post How to Buy Tickets in Japan.

 Apart from the three big players, there are quite a few less well-known playguides, which might come in handy at times (see below).